edemaine/coauthor/README.md

 Emacs style.
 (You may recall problem sessions where I needed to use Vim to do rectangular selection... now it's built in!)

-* Create new problem/discussion thread (currently not distinguished at all, ignore those button labels -- should they be?); reply to message (appending as last child).
+* Threaded message organization, with arbitrary tree structure (root messages, replies with arbitrary depth).
+You can focus on the subthread rooted at any message, or fold away the contents of a subthread to focus on the rest.
+(Currently the folds are not preserved across sessions / rerenders.)

+* Files (another type of message) can be attached to other messages, as another type of reply.
+Files can be replaced, and image files (including PNG, JPG, SVG) are displayed inline.
+(In the future, they and other visual file types such as PDF will be rendered by some kind of thumbnails.)

-* Messages can be switched to Unpublished or Deleted, which hides them from non-authors.
-Default published state is initially true (so everyone sees the new message immediately), but can vary by user.
+* Messages can start Unpublished, or after publishication, Deleted; in either state, the message is hiden from non-authors.
+The default published state is initially true (so everyone sees the new message and live updates immediately), but can vary by user (e.g., if they are "shy" and only want to post finished thoughts).

 * Time travel!
 You can drag through history and see past versions.
 In general, there should be good, automatic history tracking of everything,